-After a seven year term on the IKAR Board of Directors, Jami has enthusiastically joined the professional team as Director of Development.
-She and her husband, Jordan, were blessed to find their niche at IKAR in its early days.
-As their lives have evolved and their family has grown, they have been awed, challenged, delighted, and nurtured by this extraordinary community in their most joyful and most challenging hours.
-Jami was honored to found and chair our phenomenal Early Childhood Center, where Dori and Rina are current students, with Liam on deck.
-Jami has a B.A. in Jewish Studies from Indiana University and an M.B.A. in Non-Profit Management & M.A. in Jewish Communal Studies from American Jewish University.
-She has spent the past several years working throughout the Jewish community with a focus on financial resource development.
+After a seven year term on the IKAR Board of Directors, Jami enthusiastically joined the professional team in 2013 and transitioned to become Director of Development.
+She and her husband, Jordan, were thrilled to find their niche at IKAR in its early days.
+As their lives have evolved and their family has grown, they have been awed, challenged, delighted, and nurtured by our extraordinary community.
+Jami was honored to found and chair the IKAR Early Childhood Center – where Dori, Rina, and Liam are past, current and future students, respectively.
+She has a B.A. in Jewish Studies from Indiana University and an M.B.A. in Non-Profit Management & M.A. in Jewish Communal Studies from American Jewish University.
+She has spent the past 14 years working throughout the Jewish community, with a recent focus on financial resource advancement.
 Contact Jami at firstname.lastname@example.org.

 Abbe’s leadership in the Jewish Community started in High School when she served as the National President of Young Judaea.
 Abbe graduated from the University of Wisconsin – Madison with a degree in Behavioral Science and Law, and a certificate in Jewish Studies.
 She continued her studies at The American Academy of Dramatic Arts in her hometown of New York City.
 Abbe continues to pursue her acting career, and has been called the “greatest actress of her generation” by her grandmother.
 Prior to joining the IKAR team, Abbe worked for a nationally known musician, and was a program leader for The Young Storytellers Foundation, which promotes literacy and self esteem among underserved elementary school students.
 Abbe is married to filmmaker Isaac Feder.
+Don’t know what bucket your question falls into?
+Want your issue resolved with a Joan Holloway-like swiftness and panache?
+Call Abbe.
 Contact Abbe at firstname.lastname@example.org.

 A native Bostonian, Meredith graduated from Wesleyan University with a degree in English.
-A writer ever since, she’s worked for news outlets (PBS’ NewsHour, KQED), published her essays and short stories (New York Times, Boston Globe Magazine, anthologies, literary magazines), mouthed off on pop culture (Entertainment Weekly, Esquire, Los Angeles Magazine, Maxim, CNN.com, etc.) and even bylined the occasional parenting article (Fit Pregnancy, Kiwi).
-Her work will appear in the upcoming Jewish Daughter Diaries: True Stories of Being Loved Too Much By Our Moms (May 2014, Sourcebooks), a compilation of stories written by Jewish female voices from the entertainment industry and beyond.
+A writer ever since, she’s worked for news outlets (PBS’ NewsHour, KQED), published her essays and short stories (New York Times, Boston Globe Magazine, literary magazines), mouthed off on pop culture (Entertainment Weekly, Esquire, Los Angeles Magazine, Maxim, CNN.com, etc.) and even bylined the occasional parenting article (Fit Pregnancy, Kiwi).
+Her work appears in anthologies including Jewish Daughter Diaries: True Stories of Being Loved Too Much By Our Moms, a compilation of stories written by Jewish female voices from the entertainment industry and beyond.
+Call me for internal communications, external communications, and all things social media related — especially selfies.
 She may be reached at Meredith@ikar-la.org.

 Jason is exceptionally excited to be joining the team as IKAR’s community organizer for Minyan Tzedek — weaving the pursuit of justice, equality and dignity for all people into the fabric of everything we do as a community.
 Jason is motivated by IKAR’s goal of engaging 100% of its community in social justice work; so don’t be surprised if you get a call!
 Following in the footsteps of his grandmother, mother and sisters, he proudly calls himself a social worker.
 While earning his Master of Social Work at USC, Jason concentrated on anti-hunger policy, working primarily with MAZON: A Jewish Response to Hunger and Hunger Action L.A.
 After grad school, he worked as a Development Coordinator for Community Services Unlimited and as a studio assistant for a local photographer.
 Jason currently serves as the Chair of Bend The Arc’s Campaigns Committee and teaches monthly photography classes at the Long Beach Gay and Lesbian Center.
-Don’t hesitate to reach out to him with questions like “How can I make the world a better place?” or “What’s this Minyan Tzedek thing?” at firstname.lastname@example.org.
+Call me with questions like “How can I make the world a better place?” or “What’s this Minyan Tzedek thing?”
+Contact Jason at firstname.lastname@example.org.

 Alexandra (known to most as Allie) was born and raised in Seattle.
 After graduating from the University of Washington with a Bachelors Degree in Business Administration, she moved south for some much needed sun.
 She was very involved with her childhood synagogue, as well as with USY and Hillel UW.
 After years of working in customer service for companies including Starbucks, Disney, and Macy’s, Allie is thrilled to be part of the IKAR staff and community.
-Contact Allie firstname.lastname@example.org.
+Call me for community questions, membership issues and upcoming events.
+Contact Allie at firstname.lastname@example.org.

 Dov Rosenblatt, Teen Programs Coordinator

 Beth grew up in Las Vegas.
 She has a wealth of experience in the field of Jewish early childhood education as a teacher, an administrator, an assistant principal, and nursery school director.
 She began her career as an English teacher at Harvard-Westlake, and then joined the staff of the nursery schools at Temple Israel of Hollywood and Wilshire Boulevard Temple.
 She is excited to be building IKAR’s early childhood program, which embraces Jewish values and tradition, global awareness and involvement, and respect for children and their families.
-Contact Beth at firstname.lastname@example.org.
+Call me regarding Early Childhood Center admissions or Parent & Me classes.
+Contact Beth at email@example.com.